BangboLiang/BangboLiang.github.io/_posts/2023-07-20-My-Facebook-Account.md

 From now on, I use Twitter(best but too many adults content, I don't know how many sh\*t are there in Elon Musk's mind), Instagram(mainly for picture sharing), and Facebook.

+>_Life is like a box of chocolates, you never know what you are going to get._